psychopy/psychopy/docs/source/api/iohub/starting.rst

 =====================================

-To use ioHub within your PsychoPy Coder experiment script, ioHub needs to be started at the start of the experiment script.
+To use ioHub within your PsychoPy Coder experiment script, ioHub needs to be started at the beginning of the experiment script.

 The easiest way to do this is by calling the launchHubServer function.

-launchHubServer function
+launchHubServer Function
 --------------------------

 .. autofunction:: launchHubServer